mileshiroo/processing-py-reference/README.md

 processing-py-reference
 =======================

-NOTE: This repo is out of date, please go here for a current version of the Processing Python reference:
+NOTE: This repo is out of date, please find a current version of the Processing Python reference here:

 https://github.com/mlsptn/processing-py-site